 Wait for some time till the metal cools, separate the PnP paper from the metal and be observant enough to conclude that the pattern has correctly transferred and if otherwise, return the PnP paper to its position and apply heat again until you are satisfied with the result.

-With the aid of a contact paper, cover the back of the metal and coat the edges to prevent them from etching.
+With the aid of a know more about the defects and probable solutions to PCB problems? contact paper, cover the back of the metal and coat the edges to prevent them from etching.
 Resist like nail polish, etc. can be used.
 Obtain a piece of expanded polystyrene foam, also known as styrofoam and join it to the back of the metal with double-sided tape.
 Ensure the area is well ventilated and you are on the apron, eye protection, and gloves throughout the process.

 Put a sufficient quantity of ferric chloride into a plastic container to aid floating of the metal, shake the plastic container gently, cover the container and leave the metal for some hours.
 A shallow etching can be achieved in minutes, usually 35-45.